 Credential Management

-This section explains how to register and manage credentials required for connecting ReleaseOwl with Integration suite, SAP Cloud Identity Services and SAP Passport.
+This section explains how to configure and manage credentials required for integrating ReleaseOwl with SAP Cloud Platform Integration (CPI).
+Credential management ensures secure communication between ReleaseOwl and SAP systems using both system-level and user-level authentication mechanisms.

 The CPI domain manages credentials required for securing integration scenarios and internal SAP communications.
-It supports both system-level and user-level authentication mechanism.
+It supports:

 Steps: